jonnywinter/jonnywinter.github.io/_posts/2021-06-03-hiding-credentials-api-keys-environmental-variables.md

 In development, it really depends on your environment, if you're using shared source code, etc.

 If the aim of the game is to simply want to store credentials outside of the source code, we can use something like an environmental variable.
 An environmental variable is a variable whose value is set outside of the program (like Python), typically through functionality built into the OS (like Windows).
 In this instance, I have a single Python file - app.py - which needs access to an API key.
-The following process explains how to store both temporary (cleared after the session/application is terminated) and persistant (remains after the session/application is terminated) on both Windows and macOS and access them in Python.
+The following process explains how to store both temporary (cleared after the session/application is terminated) and persistent (remains after the session/application is terminated) on both Windows and macOS and access them in Python.

 ## Temporary Environmental Variables in Windows, macOS & Python

-Although the following code
+As mentioned, temporary environmental variables are only stored for the remainder of that session - looking at the following GIF of me displaying this in Command Prompt, if I were to close and re-open the application, I would not be able to re-call the variable.
+For me, in most applications these are next to useless - I've included them in this post to serve as contrast to persistent ones.

 <a href="#"><img alt="Setting and showing environmental variables in command prompt" src="/assets/img/Temporary-Environmental-Variables-Command-Prompt.gif"/></a>